 Our President, Sir David Attenborough is a fantastic ambassador for Butterfly Conservation and continues to support our work.

-Over 94,000 people have taken part in our annual Big Butterfly Count in the last 4 years.
-We continue to receive sponsorship from the retailer Marks and Spencer.
+Over 158,000 people have taken part in our annual Big Butterfly Count in the last 7 years, thanks to sponsorship from Marks and Spencer and during 2016 from Waitrose and John Lewis.

 We have persuaded the UK Government to accept butterflies and moths as official biodiversity indicators, and general indicators of the environment and climate change.

-The 35 nature reserves we manage cover over 785 hectares (1,940 acres) of land.
+We manage more than 30 nature reserves which cover over 793 hectares (1,960 acres) of land.
 Conservation work is ongoing on each site and includes several major habitat restoration projects.

 Our guides on how to manage habitats for butterflies and moths are widely used by land owners and managers.